WojMax/PictureCalorificValue/README.md

 	```
 	pip install -r "pic2kcal-master/requirements.txt
 	```
-3. Open Open any Python Code editor, at your discretion
+3. Open any Python Code editor, at your discretion

 ## How to start developing server